 We currently offer the following types of repair:

-- Textiles and Clothing - our stitchers, darners and crocheters are very experienced, and some can offer visible repairs.
+• Textiles and Clothing - our stitchers, darners and crocheters are very experienced, and some can offer visible repairs.
 We have 2 sewing machines and a lot of useful kit, but if you need, e g, materials or zips of a particular colour or size you would need to provide those.
 (Zips are hard to repair, and broken ones generally need replacing with a new zip of a similar type.)
+One of our textile repairers is very good at fixing sewing machines, and most of this group can advise on how to use your own sewing machine.

-- Other Repairs/Triage - this is where to start your repair project if it doesn’t fit one of the other categories.
-We have glues and screws and a few tools, and the repairers on these 2 tables are very versatile and may be able to fix sewing machines, wooden items, jewellery, toys, china...
+• Other Repairs/Triage - this is where to start your repair project if it doesn’t fit one of the other categories.
+We have glues and screws and tools, and the repairers on these 2 tables are very versatile and may be able to fix sewing machines, wooden items, including small items of furniture, jewellery, toys, china (you could even have a go at Kintsugi - the art of mending ceramics with gold)...
+Sending a photo of the repair needed ahead of your visit may help volunteers to have the right kit available.